 A simple infection around a tooth root can occur on any tooth, in the upper and lower jaws.
 It may cause a swollen face, like the photo below.

 2. Osteomyelitis.
 This is an infection in the jaw bone that is not in direct contact with a tooth.
 The infection MAY HAVE STARTED on the root of a dead tooth, but in osteomyelitis it has spread away from the tooth root, to infect the neighbouring bone mass.

 Osteomyelitis usually occurs more frequently in the LOWER JAW.
 This is because the upper jaw has a better blood supply, and the bones are thinner.
 The better blood supply means that your immune system has a better chance of getting into the infected area and fighting any infection.
-The thinner bone means that infections can get to the bone surface more quickly, and break out into the soft tissues, and drain out through the gum - or sometimes through the skin over the jaw somewhere.
+The thinner bone also means that infections can get to the bone surface more quickly, and break out into the soft tissues, and drain out through the gum - or sometimes through the skin over the jaw somewhere.
 This is good.
 The infection has less chance to build up.

 What happens then is that pus from the infection builds up, putting pressure on blood vessels and reducing the blood supply (which was poor in the first place).
 Next, the main nerve running inside the lower jaw bone gets compressed, causing "pins and needles" or even numbness in the lower lip and chin on the affected side.

 Treatment is with antibiotics.
 A sample of the pus needs to be tested so that the correct antibiotic is used.
 This may change as treatment progresses, as the bacteria involved may change.